 Our creativity and love of books, community and culture help us to thrive and survive in a competitive industry.
 We created an environment where books have a voice and experience through our book related events.
 We created an ambiance that allows people to share their emotions whether its personal, social, political, economic or any other condition or situation.
 Our goal is to continue to be a destination and once people reach us we work to meet their expectations and so they leave knowing they had a phenomenal shopping experience with extraordinary customer service.
 Should our customers not make it to Dallas/Fort Worth we put the same love and passion into our other forms of communication including our website, social medial and other virtual tools.

 What’s a memorable customer experience?

 We have so many great customer service experiences but two really stand out.
 Our customer and event partner, Rickie Clark, hosts educational and cultural camps and My Brother Keepers in the store.
-One particular camp series he had all 17 of the elementary grade students pick a book from the children area and had all of them line up to purchase their books.
-The children were so proud and grateful of their experience and too see them hug there book was an unforgettable experience.
+One particular camp series he had all 17 of the elementary grade students pick a book from the children’s area and had all of them line up to purchase their books.
+The children were so proud and grateful for the experience, and to see them hug their books was an unforgettable experience.

-On another occasion at our annual Power of Love event our regular customer Reggie Campbell stood up and talked about meeting his fiancé Asia Lyons at a cultural celebration at the bookstore and the many books they read together..
-It was such a lovely and beautiful endearing moment it gave the Dock Family heart warming joy.
+On another occasion at our annual Power of Love event our regular customer Reggie Campbell stood up and talked about meeting his fiancé Asia Lyons at a cultural celebration at the bookstore and the many books they read together.
+It was such a lovely and beautifully endearing moment it gave the Dock Family heart warming joy.